numbbo/coco/docs/bbob-largescale/functions/source/index.rst

 The single-objective ``bbob`` functions
 ---------------------------------------
-The ``bbob`` test suite relies on the use of a number of raw functions from which 24 different problems are generated.
+The ``bbob`` test suite relies on the use of a number of raw functions from which 24 ``bbob`` functions are generated.
 Initially, the raw function is designed.
 Then, a series of transformations on the raw function, such as linear transformations (e.g., translation, rotation, scaling) and/or non-linear transformations (e.g., :math:`T_{\text{osz}}, T_{\text{asy}}`)